DataDog/dd-trace-rb/docs/DevelopmentGuide.md

 **Ensuring tests don't leak resources**

+Tests execution can create resources that are hard to track: threads, sockets, files, etc. Because these resources can come from the both the test setup as well as the code under test, making sure all resources are properly disposed is important to prevent the application from inadvertently creating cumulative resources during its execution.

 When running tests that utilize threads, you might see an error message similar to this one:

 ```